ohua-dev/ohua-dev.github.io/index.md

 layout: default
 ---

-# Ohua - Implicit Parallel Programming for the Masses

 The goal of this project is to release the developer from the burden to deal with constructs for parallelism such as threads, tasks and processes and their respective synchronization mechanism such as locks, messages, futures etc. We